beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.md

 <h2> Frequently Asked Questions </h2>

-= Is there a way to change the order of the taxonomies? =
+<h3> Is there a way to change the order of the taxonomies? </h3>

 Using this plugin, no. But the order is the same as the order in which you created the taxonomies.
 So if you’re for instance using the Custom Post Type UI plugin you can change the order by clicking edit on the taxonomy you want last and saving it without doing any changes.
 If you’ve created your taxonomies by hand you can just change the order of the register_taxonomy functions.

-= Does this support multiple selecting multiple terms from the same taxonomy? =
+<h3> Does this support multiple selecting multiple terms from the same taxonomy? </h3>

-No. In a future release we will look into if it’s possible to support this AND having beautiful permalinks.
+No. In a future release we will look into if it’s possible to support this and having beautiful permalinks.
 If that doesn’t work we will likely add an option where you can opt out of beautiful permalinks and enjoy the power of multiple terms filtering instead.

-= My taxonomy isn’t showing in the filter / the filters are too small =
+<h3> My taxonomy isn’t showing in the filter / the filters are too small </h3>

 A Taxonomy will not appear in the filter until at least one post has been connected to one of the terms.
 Just start tagging up your posts and you’ll see it shows up!